Privacy Statement

 4. Your personal information to third parties when we believe in good faith that we are required to do so by law.

-5. Any personal information that you have authorised NZISM to share to other members via individual registration to internal membership databases that may exist for circulation to other members.
+5. Any personal information that you have authorised NZISM to share to other members or the public (for example via a member search function).

 How might NZISM use my information?